Plain language

 How to cite

-Numaro Autoresearch Team.
+Numaro AI Autoresearch Team.
 "DNA storage codes with larger codebooks."
 Numaro Research Report NUMARO-2026-011, 2026.

 @techreport{numaro2026DnaStorageCodes,